 A: As with all things there is some risk.
 You’re dealing with radio frequencies, of which, millions are passing through your body this very second.
 With an SDR, you can tune into a few of those.
 As for precautions…hmmm… tinfoil hat required kind of thing?
 Probably not, but you should be aware of how antennas, like lightning rods, are often found burnt and melted, and sometimes the house from which they emanate.

-And of course, like many good things it can be addictive, I have been on many a group page where someone brags about how many dongles they have or how long their discone is.
+And of course, like many good things, it can be addictive, I have been on many a group page where someone brags about how many dongles they have or how long their discone is.
 With power comes responsibility, choose wisely.

 Q: Is this considered Ham, or Amateur Radio?

-A: No and Yes, by that I mean in the context of what I have listed here on my site, there is NO transmission of radio Frequencies.
-But yes, you can listen in to Amateur Radio, or decode Pagers, or Police radio, etc. What you do with that information, literally, determines whether or not you are violating some rules,
+A: No and Yes, by that, I mean in the context of what I have listed here on my site, there is NO transmission of radio Frequencies.
+But yes, you can listen in to Amateur Radio, or decode Pagers, Police radio, etc. What you do with that information, literally, determines whether or not you are violating some rules,

-Q: What is ‘RF Noise’ and why does every page I look at complain about it.
+Q: What is ‘RF Noise’ and why does every page I look at complain about it?

-A: Noise is the Thanos to Capt.
+A: RF Noise is the Thanos to Capt.
 America, The Borg to Picard, The Klingons to Kirk.
 Frequency noise can be generated by just about anything, your computer, the LED light in the ceiling above, the power supply for your phone charger, etc. Many a good satellite pass can be ruined when someone switches on the bathroom fan!

 (Special Note: Noise can also be generated by screaming loudly when you forget to lock on the satellite or forget to press record, or when Windows updates!)